-Although we can’t meet face-to-face at the moment, we can keep designing beautiful kitchens and have some fun with you along the way.
+Although during lockdown we were unable to meet face-to-face, we were still able to keep designing beautiful kitchens and have some fun with you along the way.

-While communication methods may have changed, some basic principles still apply, and the first step in any project remains ‘understanding the brief’.
+While communication methods changed during those unprecedented times, some basic principles still apply, and the first step in any project remains ‘understanding the brief’.
 With this in mind, we’d like to share some insider knowledge on how to create the perfect mood board to kick start your project.

 Mood boards can serve many purposes including pulling together creative inspiration, organising texture samples and coordinating colour palettes.
 A mood board can help paint a picture of your ideas when words aren’t enough - the closest thing to letting someone climb inside your creative mind.
 And, throughout your project, a mood board can keep the style and aesthetic consistent and on track.